Princeton-CDH/remarx/README.md

 ### Preliminary conclusions

-- lemmatized search is decent, but doesn't find variants with OCR errors, typos, hyphenation
+- lemmatized search is decent, but doesn't find variants with OCR errors, typos, hyphenation (without additional interventions)
 - Flair worked better than Stanza for our use cases; Flair NER does identify some instances of titles with OCR errors ("Eanifests", "Mauifests") but does not find all titles
   - Available NER models for German only have 4 categories (PER, LOC, ORG, MISC) compared to the richer 18-category ontology available for English